Nate Lanxon: Background

+AI IRL

+In February 2023 Bloomberg announced Lanxon would host a new TV and streaming series called AI IRL with fellow journalist Jackie Davalos, as part of a new Bloomberg Originals brand.
+The series was scheduled to begin airing on Bloomberg Television in April.
+The first episode broadcast on April 20, 2023 and run for 12 episodes in its first season.

 Podcasting

 Lanxon currently co-hosts the technology podcast Tech's Message with fellow journalist Ian Morris.
 In 2017, the show was shortlisted for the Webby Award for 'Best Technology Podcast'.

 From 2010 to 2014, Lanxon was the host and producer of Wired UK's weekly technology podcast, during which time the show reached number one in the UK iTunes Podcast charts.

 Previously, Lanxon was the host of CNET's weekly technology podcast in the UK.
 His younger brother, Andrew Lanxon, went on to host this show in his capacity as senior editor at CNET.